-The online M.S. in Pharmacology is designed to meet the needs of working professionals and non-traditional students by providing educational access and flexibility in an online format.
+The MSP degree is designed to meet the needs of working professionals and non-traditional students by providing educational access and flexibility in an online format.
 It is well-suited to meet the goals of individuals who are seeking leadership positions within their organizations in a variety of fields or to enhance their competitiveness for admission to other advanced degree programs.

 The curriculum emphasizes both theoretical and practical applications and an interdisciplinary approach that serves not only as excellent pathways to career advancement, but also provides a solid foundation from which to pursue doctoral study in related fields.

-The M.S. in Pharmacology prepares students for careers in academic research institutions, in the biotechnology and pharmaceutical industry, in federal and state agencies, and in private research institutions.
+The MSP prepares students for careers in academic research institutions, in the biotechnology and pharmaceutical industry, in federal and state agencies, and in private research institutions.

-The online M.S. in Pharmacology is targeted to working professionals in the pharmaceutical industry and related fields, and is open to any non-traditional student who can benefit from the flexibility and convenience of online, distance learning, including California, U.S. and international students.
+The online MSP program is targeted to working professionals in the pharmaceutical industry and related fields.
+The program is open to any non-traditional student who can benefit from the flexibility and convenience of online, distance learning, including California, U.S. and international students.
 Applicants will have a B.S. degree and may have more work experience than a typical student who moves directly from undergraduate to graduate study.

 - A bachelor’s degree from a recognized and accredited academic institution with degree standards equivalent to UC